-When fueling or having your boat fueled by an attendant, be sure the waste pump-out or fresh water fitting is not mistaken for the gas fill.
+When fueling or having your boat fueled by an attendant, be sure the waste pump-out or fresh water fitting is not mistaken for the fuel fill.

-The fuel system components used by Four Winns® will withstand up to 10% alcohol content in the gasoline.
+The fuel system components used by Four Winns[®] will withstand up to 10% alcohol content in the gasoline (not applicable to diesel engines).
 Although alcohol boosts the octane level of gasoline, it also attacks the rubber fuel distribution lines and even metal fuel system components.
 Alcohol will permeate most fuel hoses and other components such as fuel pump, gaskets and seals, and can also contribute to fuel system contamination.